 Knowing that any innovative work in congestion reduction would require solid data, baseline and ongoing, the cities partnered with companies to install and link together a network of sensors.
 This created a picture of traffic volume at certain points during the day, the time required to move a vehicle through the corridor, and the ability to measure time spent waiting at traffic signals.

-The cities combined that data with the data points generated by an existing network of physical sensors, numerous intersections equipped with traffic cameras, and a new installation of 20 sensors developed by Utah-based traffic data analytics firm, Blyncsy.
+The cities combined that data with those generated by an existing network of physical sensors, numerous intersections equipped with traffic cameras, and a new installation of 20 sensors developed by Utah-based traffic data analytics firm, Blyncsy.

 Armed with an accurate baseline of traffic flow through the corridor, the cities and their private sector partners have now moved into a new phase: Yosemite Corridor Adaptive Signal Control System Installation and Services.